Skip to content

 Steps

-• Load your Gcode onto your Cocoa Press by copying the GCode file the slicer made to an SD card, or use one of the pre-made GCode files that came with the printer.
+• Load your GCode onto your Cocoa Press by copying the GCode file the slicer made to an SD card, or use one of the pre-made GCode files that came with the printer.

 • Select the "Media" menu.